XraySpectroscopy/xafsorg/docs/databases.rst

 Databases for X-ray Absorption and XAFS measurements
 ----------------------------------------------------

+For X-ray properties of the elements, including absorption cross-sections, tools for calculating absorption lengths, mirror reflectivities, monochromator Darwin widths and more, see

+`X-ray Data for the Elements <https://xraydb.xrayabsorption.org>`_

+Other databases of X-ray absorption and scattering properties of the elements are at

 * `X-ray Absorption Cross-Section and Absorption Coefficient Calculations Periodic Table of x-ray absorption values (aka The McMaster Tables).